Data-Wrangling-and-Visualisation/Napitochki/README.md

 ### Current stage of the project
 - Data for backend is prepared.
-- Backend is deployed at http://89.169.174.146:8888, there is documentation for endpoints in postman: https://www.postman.com/warped-star-370484/dwv/collection/qqehskr/drinks
+- Backend is deployed at http://89.169.174.146:8888, there is a documentation for endpoints in postman: https://www.postman.com/warped-star-370484/dwv/collection/qqehskr/drinks
 - Frontend is in development and will be publicly deployed.